OnboardingETHCR/Testing-Onboarding/modulo4-2.md

 └── vite.config.js
 ```

+> 💡 The `contracts/` folder will store the ABI and address of your deployed smart contracts later in this module.

 You don’t need to create all folders right now, but this structure will help you stay organized.

 ---